EVOLVED-5G/TSN_FrontEnd/README.md

 ### Docker container

-This repository contains 3 files (`Dockerfile`, `build.sh`, `run.sh`) prepared for supporting the deployment of the TSF AF as a Docker container.
+This repository contains 3 files (`Dockerfile`, `build.sh`, `run.sh`) prepared for supporting the deployment of the TSF FrontEnd as a Docker container.
 The deployment procedure is as follows:

 1. Clone this repository.
 The environment must already have an installation of Docker (tested on version 20.10.7).
 2. Include any necessary profile information in the `Profiles` sub-folder. `Profiles/sample` can be used as a guide.
-Profiles must have the `yml` extension to be read by the TSN AF.
+Profiles must have the `yml` extension to be read by the TSN FrontEnd.
 3. Edit the contents of `config.json` if necessary.
 By default:
-     - The TSN_AF works on backend-less mode.
+     - The TSN FrontEnd works on backend-less mode.
      - The frontend is configured localhost:8899
      - CAPIF is configured in the `capifcore` domain, with ports 8080 (HTTP) and 443 (HTTPS)
 4. Execute `build.sh`.
-This file will prepare a Docker image (tagged `tsn_af`).
+This file will prepare a Docker image (tagged `tsn_frontend`).
 5. Execute `run.sh`.
-This will create a new container (named `TSN_AF`) based on the previously generated image.
+This will create a new container (named `TSN_FrontEnd`) based on the previously generated image.

 > Note that the build process will create a copy of the files in the `Profiles` sub-folder and `config.json`.
 If these
 > files are edited after the creation of the image, this process (starting from step 4) must be executed again.
 > To ensure that the changes are reflected, remove the existing container before the build
-> (`docker stop TSN_AF && docker rm TSN_AF`)
+> (`docker stop TSN_FrontEnd && docker rm TSN_FrontEnd`)

 ### Local deployment

-The TSN AF can be deployed directly in a host machine.
+The TSN FrontEnd can be deployed directly in a host machine.
 The procedure is as follows.

 1. Clone this repository and navigate to the containing folder.
 The environment must already be able to run Python (3.10) code.
-2. Follow steps (2) and (3) of the Docker deployment guide in order to configure the TSN AF.
+2. Follow steps (2) and (3) of the Docker deployment guide in order to configure the TSN FrontEnd.
 3. Create a separate virtual environment: `python -m venv ./venv`
 4. Activate the virtual environment: `source ./venv/bin/activate`
 5. Install the required libraries: `pip install -r requirements.txt`
 6. Start the server: `flask run --host <HOST>> --port <PORT>`.
 When exposing the frontend through CAPIF, make sure that the values for `<HOST>` and `<PORT>` match those configured in `config.json`

-> Changes made to the `Profiles` folder and `config.json` will be reflected in the TSN AF after restarting the server.
+> Changes made to the `Profiles` folder and `config.json` will be reflected in the TSN FrontEnd after restarting the server.
 >
 > In order to force a new CAPIF publishing process, manually delete the `capif_data/publisherDetails.txt` file
 > previously generated.